-Tuck some of this moist chicken mixture inside my foolproof ravioli dough to make some of the lightest, most delicate flavored ravioli ever.
+Tuck some of this moist chicken mixture inside my foolproof ravioli dough to make some of the lightest, most delicate flavored ravioli in my repertoire of classic Italian pastas.

 This post contains links to affiliate websites including Amazon.
 I make a small commission for any purchases made using these links.
 Thank you!